Victims may suffer from anxiety, depression, suicidal tendencies, and even physical ailments. Here’s how to deal with bullies in your child’s life.

-Lead study author Dieter Wolke, a professor of psychology at the University of Warwick in the UK, said the research team was looking for mental health problems such as anxiety, depression, or suicidal tendencies.
-He added that children who were bullied were more likely to have mental health problems than those who were abused.
+Lead study author Dieter Wolke, a professor of psychology at the University of Warwick, said the research team was looking for mental health problems such as anxiety, depression, or suicidal tendencies.
+He added that children who were bullied are more likely to have mental health problems than those who were abused.

-The researchers used the results of two previous large, long-term studies that included thousands of children, and examined levels of child abuse and bullying in England and the U.S. When both populations were considered together, children in both countries were more likely to have mental health effects from bullying.
+The researchers used the results of two previous large, long-term studies that included thousands of children, and examined levels of child abuse and bullying in England and the U.S. When both populations were considered together, children in both countries were more likely to have mental health effects from being bullied.

 Bullied English children were 70 percent more likely to develop depression or harm themselves than were children who suffered from child abuse.
 American children were more likely to have clinical anxiety if they were bullied, compared to being abused.

-Parents and teachers who know certain children have been bullied are being advised by organizations to take action early through a variety of approaches and tools that target the reduction of bullying, and provide mental health support for the victims.
+Parents and teachers who know certain children have been bullied are being advised to take action early through a variety of approaches and tools that target the reduction of bullying and provide mental health support for the victims.

 Those include learning how to talk about bullying, taking preventive measures at school, working in the community, and using bullying prevention training modules.

 Children’s book author Donna Frantz, who has written on many subjects including bullying, believes truly harmful bullying starts in middle school.
 “Before that, kids are like puppies — instinctive, playful, sometimes annoying, but not skilled enough to be mean-spirited,” she says.